Tichi1234/conformal-survival-stabilization/README.md

 # Finite-Sample Stabilization of IPCW/AIPCW Conformal LPBs

-Reproduction code for *Clipped Self-Normalized IPCW and AIPCW Conformal Lower Predictive Bounds for Right-Censored Survival Data* (Nyangweso, Wang and Ontita).
+Reproduction code for *Clipped Self-Normalized IPCW and AIPCW Conformal Lower Predictive Bounds for Right-Censored Survival Data* (Nyangweso and Wang).
 Running the scripts reproduces every result and figure in the paper.

 ## What each script produces